-Butter one side of each sandwich with approximately one teaspoon of butter and place the sandwiches butter side down in the skillet.
+Butter one side of each sandwich with approximately one teaspoon of butter and place the sandwich’s butter side down in the skillet.
 Spread a teaspoon of butter atop each sandwich.
 Grill for approximately 3-5 minutes or until golden brown, then flip and grill another 3-5 minutes or until golden brown and cheese has melted.
-If the sandwiches brown to quickly reduce the heat to medium-low.
+If the sandwiches brown too quickly reduce the heat to medium-low.
 Serve warm.

 - 3 medium jalapenos, sliced lengthwise and de-stemmed and de-seeded

 - 6 slices artisan bread, sourdough recommended